Information-Theoretic Active Correlation Clustering: Experiments

-\textbf{Performance evaluation.} In each iteration of the active correlation clustering procedure, we calculate the Adjusted Rand Index (ARI) between the current clustering $\mathbf{c}^i$ and the ground truth clustering $\mathbf{c}^{\ast}$.
+\textbf{Performance evaluation.} In each iteration of the active CC procedure (Alg. \ref{alg:acc}), we calculate the Adjusted Rand Index (ARI) between the current clustering $\vc^i$ and the ground truth clustering $\vc^{\ast}$ (i.e., ground truth labels of dataset).
 Intuitively, ARI measures how similar the two clusterings are, where a value of 1 indicates they are identical.
-In Appendix \ref{appendix:additional-experiments-results}, we report the performance of different methods w.r.t. other evaluation metrics.
-Each active learning procedure is repeated 15 times with different random seeds, where the standard deviation is indicated by a shaded color or an error bar.
+Each active learning procedure is repeated 10 times with different random seeds, where the standard deviation is indicated by a shaded color or an error bar.